“What is your superpower?”

 It really got me thinking….what do I do naturally, without thinking, to help and advise my clients.

-I have 25 years’ experience, so I have knowledge and expertise – essential for my job but not really a superpower.
+I have over 25 years’ experience, so I have knowledge and expertise – essential for my job but not really a superpower.
 I’m a Chartered Insurance Broker and hold my FCII – fairly unique in my industry so I think this could probably qualify as a superpower.

 After more careful thought, I realised that my real superpowers are actually nothing to do with my qualifications, status or knowledge but are deeply rooted in my genuine belief that no two businesses are the same and each has unique insurance needs.
 My superpowers are the time, understanding and care I give to you and your businesses.